-Looking at planning techniques for the income tax charge first, one simple way of avoiding the charge is to levy interest on the loan at the official rate (or more, if you choose).
-Even if this interest is rolled up in the loan, and not immediately paid, this would avoid the income tax charge on the individual and the National Insurance charge on the employer.
+Looking at planning techniques for the income tax charge first.
+One simple way of avoiding the charge is to levy interest on the loan at the official rate (or more, if you choose).
+Even if this interest rolled up in the loan, and not immediately paid.
+This would avoid the income tax charge on the individual and the National Insurance charge on the employer.

 The drawback, of course, is fairly obvious; at some point, it will be necessary for the amount actually to be paid.
-Unless you are looking at a very long-term ‘end game’, with the loan being repaid on (say) the sale or winding-up of the company, it is likely that you would have to take taxable income from the company in order to make the repayment.
-If this were the case, clearly the charging of interest would constitute no more than a deferral, rather than a permanent saving of tax.
+Unless you are looking at a very long-term ‘end game’, with the loan being repaid on (say) the sale or winding-up of the company, it is likely that you would have to take taxable income from the company to make the repayment.
+In this case, the charging of interest would constitute no more than a deferral.
+Rather than a permanent saving of tax.

-This is a very strange form of tax charge, in fact, because it certainly isn’t income tax, and it isn’t really corporation tax either.
+This is a very strange form of the tax charge.
+Because it isn’t an income tax, and it isn’t a corporation tax either.
 Indeed, it is what you might refer to as sui generis.
 In some ways, it’s more like a deposit with HMRC, refundable when the loan is repaid, rather than a permanent tax charge.
-Interestingly, from the tax planning point of view, the tax is charged on the company itself, rather than on the individual, even though it is clearly a kind of substitute for the income tax that the individual would have paid if he had taken a dividend instead of a loan.
+Interestingly, from the tax planning point of view, the tax charge on the company itself.
+It is a kind of substitute for the income tax that the individual would have paid if he had taken a dividend instead of a loan.

-Another approach to take to the section 455 charge, however, would be to say that it may well be more favourable in its results than taking a dividend, even despite the section 455 tax charge.
+Another approach to take to the section 455 charge, says that it may well more favorable in its results than taking a dividend.
+Even despite the section 455 tax charge.

 Example 1: Dividend or section 455 charge

-Consider the position of Ms A, who is a top rate income taxpayer, but wants to take enough money from her company to repay a personal loan of £100,000.
-If she takes the money as a dividend, the top rate of income tax would ensure that she would need to take a dividend of approximately £160,000 to be left with sufficient money, post tax, to repay the £100,000 loan.
-If, instead, Ms A takes a loan from the company, the amount of money the company has to put up is only £132,500, being the £100,000 loan to Ms A plus £32,500 in section 455 tax.
+Consider the position of Ms. A, who is a top rate income taxpayer.
+But wants to make enough money from her company to repay a personal loan of £100,000.
+If she takes the money as a dividend, the top rate of income tax would ensure that she would need to take a dividend of approximately £160,000 to be left with sufficient money, post-tax, to repay the £100,000 loan.
+If instead, Ms. A takes a loan from the company.
+The amount of money the company has to put up is only £132,500.
+Being the £100,000 loan to Ms. A plus £32,500 in section 455 tax.

-For example, if you have an asset like a car, a property, or even intangible assets like rights to the computer software, these could be transferred to the company by way of an effective repayment in kind, thus avoiding or repaying the loan.
+If you have an asset like a car, a property, or even intangible assets like rights to the computer software.
+These could transfer to the company by way of an effective repayment in kind, thus avoiding or repaying the loan.

-Finally, bear in mind that a loans to participators tax charge can apply in cases which are not obvious.
-Section 459 of the same Act is clearly aimed at situations where the taxpayer is attempting to manipulate the facts artificially to avoid a tax charge: nevertheless, it can apply in ‘innocent’ situations as well.
+Finally, bear in mind that loans to participators tax charge can apply in cases that are not obvious.
+Section 459 of the same Act specifically applies to cases.
+Where the taxpayer tries to distort the evidence intentionally in order to prevent a tax penalty.
+Nevertheless, it can apply in ‘innocent’ situations as well.
 The best way to illustrate this is by an example.

 Example 2: Section 459 charge

-Mr X is a participator in two companies, Y Limited and Z Limited.
-He has a director’s current account balance in his favour in Z Limited of £100,000, which he would like to draw down.
-Unfortunately, Z Limited has no money, and the £100,000 he would like to get his hands on is actually sitting in the balance sheet of Y Limited.
+Mr. X owns Y Limited and Z Limited firms.
+He has a director’s current account balance of £ 100,000 in his hands with Z Limited.
+That he would like to drawdown.
+Z Limited has no income.
+The £100,000 he would like to get his hands on is currently sitting in the balance sheet of Y Limited.

-Interestingly, it appears that this would not be the case if there was simply a transfer of credit balance between the companies, with Z Limited transferring the liability under the director’s loan account to Y Limited in return for an intercompany balance.
-Y Limited could then pay the £100,000 to Mr X direct, and this would not appear to give rise to a loans to participators tax charge.
+It seems this would not be the case if there was simply a transfer of credit balance between the companies.
+With Z Limited transferring the liability under the director’s loan account to Y Limited in return for an intercompany balance.
+Y Limited could then pay the £100,000 to Mr. X direct.
+This would not appear to give rise to loans to a participator’s tax charge.